 At the heart of the ethics program is the principle that public service is a public trust.
 Government officials must put the public's interests before their own interests.
-As a result, taking a senior federal position may require significant financial sacrifices by you and your immediate family.

 The principle that public service is a public trust is an easy one to appreciate, but the complex ethics requirements that flow from it are not necessarily intuitive.
 They represent numerous policy choices by Congress, Presidents, and federal agencies over the years.
 You will need to build a working knowledge of these requirements, so you can spot potential issues and seek help from your agency's ethics officials when you need it.